-EY were commissioned by the Arts Council in May 2020 to support the work of the COVID-19 Arts Council Advisory Group.
-It aims to assess at a high level the potential economic impact of COVID-19 on Arts Council-funded organisations and the core Arts sector in Ireland3.
+EY were commissioned by the Arts Council in May 2020 to support the work of the COVID-19 Expert Advisory Group to the Arts Council.
+It aims to assess at a high level the potential economic impact of COVID-19 on Arts Council funded organisations and the core Arts sector in Ireland3.